googlearchive/firebase-simple-login/docs/v1/android/providers/password.md

 # Authenticating Users with Email & Password - Android

 Firebase Simple Login provides an easy way to integrate email and password authentication in your app.
-Firebase automatically stores your users' credentials securely (using bcrypt) and redundantly (hourly off-site backups).
+Firebase automatically stores your users' credentials securely (using bcrypt) and redundantly (daily off-site backups).

 This separates sensitive user credentials from your application data, and lets you focus on the user interface and experience for your app.